jthero3/OuterParallax-Continued/README.md

 # Installation

+**NOTE** I you're using MPE 1.1+, you must delete the included parallax patches.
+They can be found at:

+/GameData/MPE/Patches/Parallax.

 * Make sure you have either OPM/MPE, Parallax Continued, and Niako's Utils installed.
 * Drop `OuterParallax` into your `GameData`.
 * **Optional:** There's an optional Lifeless Tekto Patch included in the Bonus folder.